exyi/coberec/docs/thesis/design.md

 most importantly, it is a violation of the promise that our library will always reference the exact symbols user has specified in the tree.

 Being explicit in every aspect is a way chosen by many code generators.
-An example might be the code generator for resource (`.resx`) files ([example file](https://github.com/dotnet/runtime/blob/3bb5f14/src/libraries/Common/tests/Resources/Strings.Designer.cs)) or DotVVM view compiler ([generator implementation](https://github.com/riganti/dotvvm/blob/61ee3fd/src/DotVVM.Framework/Compilation/DefaultViewCompilerCodeEmitter.cs#L702)).
+An example might be the code generator for resource (`.resx`) files (see an [example file](https://github.com/dotnet/runtime/blob/3bb5f14/src/libraries/Common/tests/Resources/Strings.Designer.cs)) or DotVVM view compiler ([generator implementation](https://github.com/riganti/dotvvm/blob/61ee3fd/src/DotVVM.Framework/Compilation/DefaultViewCompilerCodeEmitter.cs#L702)).
 However, the explicitness heavily afflicts readability of the produced code.
 We think that that transparency and "debuggability" is a crucial advantage of code generation compared to the other approaches, so we would like to get the best of both worlds by having a smart code generator.